 If you look closely, you can see little oval dimples running through the length of the Santoku’s blade.
 Each of the 28 individual dimples, or flutes, on this 7-inch blade helps make this knife ideal for prep work.
 They inhibit bits of vegetables from sliding up the blade of the knife, and instead keep them where they’re supposed to be—on your board, in a neat little pile, ready to be sautéed.

-.
+Like a Nakiri, our Santoku Knife features a nearly flat blade, unlike the curved blade of our Chef Knife.
 This makes it the perfect shape for slicing cleanly through vegetables.
 Because of this flat edge, it excels at crafting even juliennes and fine slices.
 However, unlike a Nakiri, our Santoku features a pointed tip, so that you can pierce through tough skins or raw meat with minimal effort.

 Born out of a 100-year old, family-owned restaurant supply business, we work to ensure our Cookware is as detail oriented as the chefs who choose to use it in their kitchens.Learn More